On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Lower Bound on the Approximation Ratio of the -Improv and -Opt Algorithm

 Last, alternating paths starting and ending with tour edges decrease the number of edges in the 2-matching by one.
 As the alternating paths of the previous type do not remove cycles, either these paths remove a cycle created by the cycle-creating alternating paths or the cycle remains in $\widetilde{T'}$.
 The alternating paths of this type are called \emph{cycle-removing}.

 We construct an auxiliary multigraph $G_P$ with $q$ vertices.
-Each of its vertices corresponds to one cycle-containing copy of $S$ in $G_S$.
-For every cycle-removing alternating path $p$ we construct a path $p'$ in $G_P$ we call the \emph{$S$-path} of $p$ as follows: The vertices of $p'$ are the vertices in $G_P$ corresponding to the copies of $S$ visited by $p$.
-The edges of $p'$ connect the vertices in the order in which the corresponding copies of $S$ are visited by $p$ (Figure \ref{Spath Construction}).
-Note that $p'$ may consist of only one vertex or the empty set.
-Since we showed that every alternating path visits any copy of $S$ at most once, $p'$ is indeed a path without self-loops.
-The edge multiset $E(G_P)$ consists of the disjoint union of all $S$-paths.
+Each of its vertices corresponds to one cycle-containing block in $\widetilde{T_1}$.
+For every cycle-removing alternating path $p$ we construct a path $p'$ in $G_P$ we call the \emph{block-path} of $p$ as follows: The vertices of $p'$ are the vertices in $G_P$ corresponding to the cycle-containing blocks visited by $p$.
+The edges of $p'$ connect the vertices in the order in which the corresponding blocks are visited by $p$ (Figure \ref{Spath Construction}).
+Note that $p'$ may consist of only one vertex or may be the empty set.
+Since by Lemma~\ref{no alternating cycles} every alternating path visits any block at most once, $p'$ is indeed a path.
+The edge multiset $E(G_P)$ consists of the disjoint union of all block-paths.